 Students who wish to pursue hormone therapy for gender affirmation (aka hormone replacement therapy) may do so at Columbia Health.
-A collaborative team of staff members from Medical Services, Counseling and Psychological Services, Gay Health Advocacy Project and the Insurance and Immunization Compliance Offices is available to support students at different stages of the process.
+A collaborative team of staff members from Medical Services, Counseling and Psychological Services, Gay Health Advocacy Project and the Insurance Office is available to support students at different stages of the process.
 For example, Counseling and Psychological Services has a team dedicated to sexual and gender identity issues.

 We are committed to making your experience in beginning hormone therapy supportive, non-judgmental, and reasonably rapid.